Chapter 4:

 Grimoire's Spellbook: Primordial Sin of Selfishness

-The sun was up.
+Over time the sun came up.
 The phoenix already carried him for hours.
-Aurelis did not particularly panic anymore.
+Aurelis did not panic anymore.
 Much rather, he enjoyed the views.
 He wondered, how far away the phoenix seemingly was from its nest.
-Having to look for potential food that far away, really meant that these planes were empty.
-But Aurelis wondered.
-They didn’t tell him about monsters or beasts roaming around.
+Having to look for potential food that far away really meant that these planes were empty.
+Aurelis also questioned the existence of the phoenix.
+None of the people he talked to told him about monsters or beasts roaming around.
 Did that mean the phoenix was a demon?
 Or one of the demis?
-What did ‘demis’ even mean?
-Aurelis had lots of time to think but he mostly observed the ground.
+What even was a demi?
+Aurelis had lots of time to think but he mostly observed what was below him.

-They went so fast, that the ground looked like a ribbon moving alongside them, so he couldn’t recognize much.
-At least he was able to discern the terrains as streaks of different colours.
+They went so fast that the ground looked like a ribbon moving alongside them, so he couldn’t recognize details.
+He was able to discern the terrains as streaks of different colours though.
 They changed from a dark green to sandy orange and then to a lighter green again.
-But there was no trace of any countries nor cities.
+But there was no trace of countries nor cities.
 There could have been small villages on the way, but with that speed he would not have noticed them.

 The phoenix slowed down massively.
-Aurelis was able to see what was below him again.
+Finally Aurelis was able to see what was below him again.
 A huge green net of trees spanned the ground, up until the horizon.
-Slowly but surely they descended, coming to full halt over one of the treetops.
-The ice on his shoulders cracked, the phoenixes grip loosened.
+They descended slowly, coming to full halt over one of the treetops.
+The ice on his shoulders cracked, the phoenixes' grip loosened.
 Aurelis dropped.
-He fell straight into a gigantic nest, causing several small branches in it to crack.
+He fell straight into a gigantic nest, causing several small branches to crack.
 Three small featherless icy blue phoenix hatchlings surrounded him, breathing out cold vapor and chirping in chaos.

 Aurelis landed behind one of the hatchlings.
 He held in for a moment.
 Maybe he had a chance of getting out of there without having to fight them.
 The phoenix screeched and leaned forward, its eyes being locked onto him.
 Aurelis gulped.
 If he made one wrong movement, the phoenix could interpret it as a try to hurt its children.
 He had to be careful.

 Aurelis stepped backwards, slowly making his way to the edge of the nest.
 But the hatchlings all turned onto him again.
 They sprinted towards him.
-Aurelis knew that as long as he used them as shields, the phoenix wasn’t able to attack him.
-As he reached the border of the nest, he jumped up onto the edge.
+But he used that to his adventage.
+Aurelis knew that as long as the hatchlings were between him and the phoenix, he would not be attacked by it.
+As he reached the border of the nest, Aurelis jumped up onto the edge.
 It was so thin though that he tumbled backwards and fell head down.

 His eyes widened.
 How the hell was he supposed to survive that?
 He knew that the ground was far below.
 Aurelis looked down, all the muscles in his face wobbling from the whipping wind.
 In between the plethora of leaves-free branches he was able to see a hint of light green.
 The ground!

 His feet tingled.
 Slowly but surely they became more unmovable.
-It was the phoenix again.
 As the hatchlings weren’t in danger anymore, it immediately chased right after him.
+And it caught up so quickly!
 But it still did not try to completely freeze him.
 It probably was able to, guessing from how strong it looked.
-Aurelis still didn’t know what exactly that thing was able to do.
+How strong the phoenix really was though, Aurelis could not make out.
 But it definitely did not try to kill him.
-That glorified chicken tried to not dry freeze its food.
+He guessed that the glorified chicken did not like its food dry freezed.

-The view to the ground opened up more, which looked like a huge meadow.
+The view to the ground opened up more, but there were still hundreds of branches beneath him.
+In between them he made out the ground layer, which looked like a meadow.
 The sun didn’t reach that far down, but the grass emitted a light blue energy.
-Just like the streaks which he has seen on the way.
+Just like the streaks which he has seen on the flight.
 He did not have time to think about that.
 The phoenix was right behind him again.
-And Aurelis had no choice but to jump.
+Aurelis had no choice but to jump.
 This time though, he dared to try something else.

 Tiny ice spears formed all above it.
 One by one the numbers increased, until there were hundreds of them.
 The phoenix leaned forward.
 Their eyes met.
 Aurelis took a step backwards, sweat running down his face.
 He tried to think about what he could do, but he could not form a single thought.
 Anxiety had taken him over completely.
 The ice shards shot towards him.
 Aurelis closed his eyes and turned away.
-One of the ice shards still barely grazed his face, but there was no impact of other shards.
+One of the ice shards grazed his face, but not a single one of them hit him.
 He only heard loud clunking sounds, as if something stopped the ice shards.
 Aurelis opened his eyes.
 What was that?!
-Little barriers that looked like they were out of pure light surrounded him.
-They protected him, as they were covered in shards.
+Little barriers that looked like they were out of pure light surrounded and protecting him, as they were covered in shards.

 Suddenly there was this flash again.
 Aurelis heart rhythm changed.
 His vision became blurry for a moment and his eyes turned into black again, leaving only the iris in white.
-A golden halo crowned him but its aura emitted pure black energy.
-He was able to think clearly again, but his demeanour changed completely, as if he wasn’t himself anymore.
-There was an animalistic viciousness inside of him, a voice, different from his own.
-‘Finish it.’
+A golden halo crowned him, veiled in a pitch black glow.
+Aurelis was able to think clearly again, but his demeanour changed completely.
+He gazed coldly at the phoenix.
+"I'm hungry.
+Time for some chicken nuggets."